 The Committee has reviewed the risk matrix and set out the Company's appetite for each of the key risks.
 As an investment company, the Company seeks to take investment risk.
-The appetite for investment risk is described on pages 8 and 9 of this report, and in the Investment policy towards the end of this document.
+The appetite for investment risk is described in the Our markets section, and in the Investment policy towards the end of this document.
 The Company seeks to limit or manage exposure to other risks to acceptable levels.

 The Company's strategy, including the appetite for investment risk, was updated in the year ending March 2015.
-This narrowed the Company's investment risk focus away from 'large core' infrastructure assets and focused investment on mid-market economic infrastructure assets and greenfield projects.
+This narrowed the Company's investment risk focus away from 'large core' infrastructure assets and focused investment on midmarket economic infrastructure assets and greenfield projects.
 The financial returns, political risk and regulatory risk of 'large core' assets were considered not to fit the target risk-adjusted returns of the Company following a period of return compression for such assets.